mborne/docker-devbox/docs/port-forward.md

 # Note to forward localhost to traefik

-To access `traefik.localhost` with a remote host running docker or K3S :
+To access `traefik.localhost` & co. with a remote host running docker or K3S :

 ## With redir

 ```bash
 # sudo apt-get install redir